 Phone: Museum: 718-638-5000; Garden: 718-623-7200

 Present your Go Select Pass to the staff at the Brooklyn Museum to get your ticket.
 This ticket will be good for same-day entry for both the Brooklyn Museum and the Brooklyn Botanic Garden.
-Your admission also included an iPod audio rental at the Brooklyn Museum.

 Please note that the Botanic Garden has a separate entrance directly behind the museum.